-This curriculum of Higher Specialist Training in Geriatric Medicine and General Internal Medicine was developed in 2023 by a working group led by Dr Clodagh O'Dwyer, Professor Martin O'Donnell, and Dr Hilary Cronin, National Specialty Directors, and the RCPI Education Department.
+This curriculum of Higher Specialist Training in Geriatric Medicine and General Internal Medicine was developed in 2023 by a working group led by Dr Clodagh O'Dwyer, Professor Martin O'Donnell, and Dr Hilary Cronin, National Specialty Directors, and the RCPI Workplace Education Team.
 The Curriculum undergoes an annual review process led by the National Specialty Directors the RCPI Education Department.
 The curriculum is approved by the Specialty Training Committee and the Institute of Medicine.

-Version Date Published Last Edited By Version Comments 1.0 July 2024 Stephen Capper New OBE Curriculum
+Version Date Published Last Edited By Version Comments 1.0 July 2025 Stephen Capper No edits from the previous year